streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 <!-- The exact resources and limits will depend on [your workspace plan](https://streamlit.io/cloud).
 If you need more apps or more resources for your apps you can upgrade your plan or reach out to [support@streamlit.io](mailto:support@streamlit.io). -->

-All Community Cloud users have access to the same resources are subjected to the same limits.
-If you need more apps or more resources for your apps you can reach out to us on our [Community forum](https://discuss.streamlit.io/).
+All Community Cloud users have access to the same resources and are subject to the same limits.
+If you need more apps or more resources for your apps, you can reach out to us on our [Community forum](https://discuss.streamlit.io/).

 #### Developer view